SunlayGGX/Storm/README.md

 #### GraphicManager (graphicMgr)

 - **void cycleColoredSetting()**: Cycle the particle coloring observed quantities.
 This is the same method bound to the key inputs.
+- **void setColorSettingMinMaxValue(float minValue, float maxValue)**: Set the min and max values for the observed particle colors fields.